 Lovemaking is about your lover’s mind, body and soul, the whole person, not just their body.

-Sex without love is not lovemaking.
-The best part about lovemaking is that it becomes effortless, because you are not thinking about what Olympic – style performance to put on.
+The best part about lovemaking is that it becomes effortless, because there is no thinking about what Olympic – style performance to put on.

 Feeling The Difference

 Sex satisfies our lust and hunger for physical pleasure.

 We make love because we are hardwired for pleasure, intimacy, and connection.
 We open up to be seen, valued, and accepted.